TheWisp/signals/README.md

 There are many similar libraries - such as [jl_signal](http://hoyvinglavin.com/2012/08/06/jl_signal/), [nuclex signal/slots](http://blog.nuclex-games.com/2019/10/nuclex-signal-slot-benchmarks/) and [several dozens more](https://github.com/NoAvailableAlias/signal-slot-benchmarks).
 My work is based on a previous [research](https://github.com/TheWisp/ImpossiblyFastEventCPP17) which focused on the syntax and performance improvements brought by a C++17 feature - `template<auto>`.
 This library is a combination of modern C++ exploration, system programming and data-structure design.
 It aims to become feature-complete like `boost::signals`, yet extremely light-weight - both run time and memory footprint - in order to replace _interface_ or `std::function` based callbacks.

+`signal` emission is **faster** than virtual function calls.
+Compared to virtual calls, `signal` calls only take between 22% and 77% of the time, depending on the number and the level of randomness of classes and objects.

 ## Design Choices

 ### Direct (Blocking) Calls